 E-commerce product filters UX – what factors to remember while creating product filters?

 Product filters are one of the key elements of e-commerce website navigation.
 Designing them properly enables presenting the product range more effectively, even in the case of small shops.
 Moreover, sorting options allow customers to display the finest offers which may encourage them to make a purchase which positively affects the conversion path.
 However, in order to make it happen, it’s worth focusing on certain aspects:

-Product filters should be in a visible place so that users can easily and intuitively find them after entering the site.
+E-commerce product filters should be in a visible place so that users can easily and intuitively find them after entering the site.
 Inaccessible product filters are unnecessary and they won’t bring the intended results.
 As a rule of thumb, filters are usually placed on the top left side of a given subpage.
 However, it’s worth conducting A/B tests to see which solutions are the most beneficial for a particular website.

 Users should be able to choose a few filters in a given section.
-This option is frequently encountered in the case of online clothing stores where selecting appropriate colors isn’t a piece of cake.
-Therefore, after choosing the right filters, customers can get different color versions of a given product.
+This product filtering option is frequently encountered in the case of online clothing stores where selecting appropriate colors isn’t a piece of cake.
+Therefore, after choosing the right product filters, customers can get different color versions of a given product.